USER GUIDEο

 include_capensures participation in the adequacy constraint (capacity margin).

 β‘ 3.
-Storage Data (storage)ο
+STORAGE DATA (storage)ο

 The storage section defines battery systems with power and energy limits, as well as investment and operation costs.